MarineFou/CANYON-MED/README.md

 The inputs have been modified (the day of year and year are now considered as a unique input : the decimal year).
 A retraining has been done on 2 separate subsets to diversify the learning process.
-A sigmoid transfomraiton of the day of year is no longer used.
+The sigmoid transformation of the day of year is no longer used, thus removing a problem with seasonnality at depth.